Pyrdacor/Ambermoon/FileSpecs/Maps2D.md

   - 4 -> sit and look left
   - 5 -> sleep (always face down)

+Note: If there is an overlay tile, its flags are used and if not, the underlay flags are used.

 ## Map data

 Offset | Type | Description